 - "I'm pathetic."

-These types of belief are more common in people who are depressed, and can contribute to ongoing depression.
+These types of beliefs are more common in people who are depressed and can contribute to ongoing depression.
 However, you don't have to be depressed to carry these types of beliefs, which can make it hard to feel kindness toward yourself.